-In this statement, the collective expressions "we", "us", "our", are used when we refer to Stryker Corporation and any entities which it owns or over which it has control because we operate using group-wide policies and procedures to assess and manage human rights risk.
+In this statement, the collective expressions "we", "us", "our", are used when we refer to Stryker and any entities which it owns or over which it has control because we operate using group-wide policies and procedures to assess and manage risk of adverse human rights impact.
 It is not intended to convey how we are structured, managed or controlled.